percebus/guidelines/README.md

   - But in reality code ends up looking "off".
 When working on a multi-location, OS, IDE, etc; team, is just begging to ruin someone's evening.
   - So *spaces* it is;

+ - Indentation columns: 2 or 4? **3**. *But 3 is not a pair number!
+HERECY!*... meh!

+  - If the world is divided by 2 or 4, the solution must lie in a middle ground.
- - Indentation columns: 2 or 4? **3**.
-Avoids lots of additional indentation issues that *PEP-8* runs into.
+  - Avoids lots of additional indentation issues that *PEP-8* runs into.
   ```
   ....
       var fourSpaces = function() {